 A producer in the Cowra area purchased an eight-year-old Angus cow from the Central Tablelands Livestock Exchange at Carcoar in June 2016.
 The cow calved at the saleyard and delivered a live bull calf.
-A 5:1 vaccination and benzimidazole drench was administered on arrival in accordance with standard farm protocols.
+A 5-in-1 vaccination and benzimidazole drench was administered on arrival in accordance with standard farm protocols.
 Blood was observed in the urine soon after calving but appeared to resolve.
 Over the next 11 weeks the producer observed profuse, watery diarrhoea and estimated the cow had lost 150kg body weight despite a good appetite.
 No response to an ivermectin backline or combined antibiotic and non-steroidal anti-inflammatory treatment was observed, and the cow became progressively weaker.
 The producer consulted Central Tablelands Local Land Services concerned about the possibility of bovine Johne’s disease.

 The cow attempted to stand when approached but immediately collapsed to sternal recumbency.
 Her BCS was 1.5/5.
 She had moderately sunken eyes and prolonged skin tenting, and her temperature was 38.4°C. She was tachypnoeic and tachycardic, mucous membranes were pink, and capillary refill time was approximately 2 seconds.
 She had profuse, watery greenish black diarrhoea; no abnormalities were detected on vaginal or rectal examination.

 Blood was collected for a ruminant general biochemistry profile, pestivirus antigen capture ELISA (PACE), liver fluke ELISA and BJD ELISA.
 Faeces were sent to the State Veterinary Diagnostic Laboratory (SVDL) and held for further testing pending preliminary results.